 On March 7, 2018, soon after leaving call port of San Juan (Puerto Rico), the liner dropped anchor and subsequently lost a portion (several hundred feet) of its starboard anchor chain and the anchor itself.
 Reportedly, the chain got stuck after leaving port, so it was cut in order to allow departure.

-The incident occurred during 7-day Eastern Caribbean cruise (itinerary March 3-10) roundtrip from homeport Miami Florida to Half Moon Cay (Bahamas), St Thomas Island, Puerto Rico and Grand Turk Island.
+The incident occurred during 7-day Eastern Caribbean cruise (itinerary March 3-10) roundtrip from homeport Miami Florida to Half Moon Cay (Bahamas), St Thomas Island, Puerto Rico, and Grand Turk Island.

 |14 October 2017||Crew / Passenger Deaths|

 On October 14, 2017, an 8-year-old female passenger died at ~ 8:15 am after falling 2 decks down to the ship’s Atrium lobby floor (deck 3).
 The girl went over deck 5’s railings during the debarkation in Miami, while her family was using the elevator.
-The accident occurred in the very end of a 7-day Western Caribbean cruise (itinerary Oct 7-14) to Grand Cayman, Roatan, Belize City and Cozumel.
+The accident occurred at the very end of a 7-day Western Caribbean cruise (itinerary Oct 7-14) to Grand Cayman, Roatan, Belize City, and Cozumel.

 |14 August 2017||Crew / Passenger Deaths|

 On August 14, 2017, a 70-year-old female passenger died ashore, while snorkeling in Grand Cayman.
 According to local police, the accident occurred at ~11 am at Coral Gardens (North Sound).
-The elderly woman (of US origin) was pulled out from the water into the tour boat, where CPR were performed and oxygen was given to her.
+The elderly woman (of US origin) was pulled out from the water into the tour boat, where CPR was performed and oxygen was given to her.
 Then she was brought to the shore (at Yacht Club dock, West Bay) and treated by paramedics.
 She was pronounced dead on arrival at the hospital.

-The ship was on 7-day Western Caribbean cruise (itinerary Aug 12-19) from Miami, also visiting Roatan Island, Belize City and Cozumel (Mexico).
+The ship was on a 7-day Western Caribbean cruise (itinerary Aug 12-19) from Miami, also visiting Roatan Island, Belize City and Cozumel (Mexico).

 |01 February 2016||Crew / Passenger Deaths|

 On February 1, 2016, a male passenger died on a sponsored by Carnival Cruise Lines snuba diving excursion in St Kitts.
-Unofficially was reported that the called ambulance arrived at the beach ~20 min late, and was not equipped with defibrillator.
+Unofficially was reported that the called ambulance arrived at the beach ~20 min late, and was not equipped with a defibrillator.
 The ship was on 10-day repositioning cruise (itinerary Jan 23 - Feb 2) from Miami to San Juan Puerto Rico (one-way).